- How do I analyze my C\C++ applications using CppDepend?

-- Run VisualCppDepend.exe for windows or launchVisualCppDepend.sh for Linux.
+- Run VisualCppDepend.exe from windows OS or launchVisualCppDepend.sh from Linux.

 - Select the option: Create New Project

 - Populate the data grid with your projects by using the browse button.

 - .build files : The recommended way to analyse your C\C++ projects other than the VS ones, is to use the BuildMonitor tool to intercept all compilation and link commands.

 - .proj,.sl files: These kind of files are generated by the ProjectMaker tool, this option could be useful for two main reasons:

 - 2) Your project is not a Visual Studio one, and you can't use the BuildMonitor to intercept the build process.

 Click F5 to analyze your projects and code source by CppDepend.Console.exe.

 This analysis will take a few seconds to a few minutes depending on the size of the projects.

 - Once the analysis done, the result is displayed in the VisualCppDepend.exe UI.